jawaracloud/ensemble-defense-system/README.md

 4. **Configure Environment Variables**:

-   Edit the `enVariable.env` file in the project directory and set the appropriate parameters based on your environment.
+   Edit the `.env` file in the project directory and set the appropriate parameters based on your environment.

 5. **Build and Start the Containers**:

-   Run the following command to start the Docker containers, passing the environment variables from the `enVariable.env` file:
+   Run the following command to start the Docker containers, passing the environment variables from the `.env` file:
    ```
-   docker-compose --env-file enVariable.env up --build
+   docker-compose --env-file .env up --build
    ```
    This will build and start the required Docker containers with the provided environment variables.